jboss-developer/jboss-eap-quickstarts/ejb-security-interceptors/README.md

 ### Remove the Security Domain Configuration by Running the JBoss CLI Script

-1. Start the ${product.name} server by typing the following:
+1. Start the JBoss EAP server by typing the following:

-        For Linux:  ${jboss.home.name}/bin/standalone.sh
+        For Linux:  EAP7_HOME/bin/standalone.sh
-        For Windows:  ${jboss.home.name}\bin\standalone.bat
+        For Windows:  EAP7_HOME\bin\standalone.bat
-2. Open a new command prompt, navigate to the root directory of this quickstart, and run the following command, replacing ${jboss.home.name} with the path to your server:
+2. Open a new command prompt, navigate to the root directory of this quickstart, and run the following command, replacing EAP7_HOME with the path to your server:

-        For Linux: ${jboss.home.name}/bin/jboss-cli.sh --connect --file=remove-security-domain.cli
+        For Linux: EAP7_HOME/bin/jboss-cli.sh --connect --file=remove-security-domain.cli
-        For Windows: ${jboss.home.name}\bin\jboss-cli.bat --connect --file=remove-security-domain.cli
+        For Windows: EAP7_HOME\bin\jboss-cli.bat --connect --file=remove-security-domain.cli
     This script removes the `test` queue from the `messaging` subsystem in the server configuration.
 You should see the following result when you run the script:

         The batch executed successfully
         process-state: reload-required
-3. If you chose to run the script to suppress system exceptions, run the following command, replacing ${jboss.home.name} with the path to your server:
+3. If you chose to run the script to suppress system exceptions, run the following command, replacing EAP7_HOME with the path to your server:

-        For Linux: ${jboss.home.name}/bin/jboss-cli.sh --connect --file=restore-system-exception.cli
+        For Linux: EAP7_HOME/bin/jboss-cli.sh --connect --file=restore-system-exception.cli
-        For Windows: ${jboss.home.name}\bin\jboss-cli.bat --connect --file=restore-system-exception.cli
+        For Windows: EAP7_HOME\bin\jboss-cli.bat --connect --file=restore-system-exception.cli

      You should see the following result when you run the script:

         The batch executed successfully

 ### Remove the Security Domain Configuration Manually
-1. If it is running, stop the ${product.name} server.
+1. If it is running, stop the JBoss EAP server.
-2. Replace the `${jboss.home.name}/standalone/configuration/standalone.xml` file with the back-up copy of the file.
+2. Replace the `EAP7_HOME/standalone/configuration/standalone.xml` file with the back-up copy of the file.

 ## Run the Quickstart in Red Hat JBoss Developer Studio or Eclipse

 You can also start the server and deploy the quickstarts or run the Arquillian tests from Eclipse using JBoss tools.
-For general information about how to import a quickstart, add a ${product.name} server, and build and deploy a quickstart, see [Use JBoss Developer Studio or Eclipse to Run the Quickstarts](${use.eclipse.url}).
+For general information about how to import a quickstart, add a JBoss EAP server, and build and deploy a quickstart, see [Use JBoss Developer Studio or Eclipse to Run the Quickstarts](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/USE_JBDS.md#use-jboss-developer-studio-or-eclipse-to-run-the-quickstarts).

 This quickstart requires additional configuration and deploys and runs differently in JBoss Developer Studio than the other quickstarts.

 1. Be sure to [Add the Application Users](#add-the-application-users) as described above.
 2. Follow the steps above to [Configure the Server](#configure-the-server).
 Stop the server at the end of that step.
-3. To deploy the application to the ${product.name} server, right-click on the `ejb-security-interceptors` project and choose `Run As` --> `Run on Server`.
+3. To deploy the application to the JBoss EAP server, right-click on the `ejb-security-interceptors` project and choose `Run As` --> `Run on Server`.
 4. To access the application, right-click on the `ejb-security-interceptors` project and choose `Run As` --> `Java Application`.
 5. Choose `RemoteClient - org.jboss.as.quickstarts.ejb_security_interceptors` and click `OK`.
 6. Review the output in the console window.